openmod-tracker/resolve/docs/source/user_guide/creating_settings.md

 # 3. Define Case Settings

-This page will discuss the various settings that can be toggled in a `Resolve` run.
+This page will discuss the various settings that can be toggled in a `RESOLVE` run.
-Most settings on the "Resolve Settings" tab are formula-linked to pre-populated settings on the "Case List" tab.
+Most settings on the "RESOLVE Settings" tab are formula-linked to pre-populated settings on the "Case List" tab.
 You can update these settings by adding columns to the "Case List" tab.

 :::{admonition} 2023 CPUC IRP {octicon}`zap`